-Zero-encryption, on the other hand, is a solution that deals with this matter by hiding the encryption key, even to the storage provider, resulting in an authentication request without any password exchange.
+Zero encryption, on the other hand, is a solution that deals with this matter by hiding the encryption key, even from the storage provider, resulting in an authentication request without any password exchange.

 Internxt, nor any third party can access any of your files.
 Files uploaded to Internxt Drive are fragmented, client-side encrypted, and distributed all over the globe, so that a server never holds a complete file, but instead an encrypted data shard.

-You can also check our blog post about encryption.
+You can also check our blog post about encryption to get more information.